Welcome

 Softstep

 Effect: You are light on your feet.
-When wearing light or no armour, you leave no footprints, and unless someone is actively listening for movement, you can move undetected without needing a DEX: Stealth roll.
+When wearing light or no armour, you leave no footprints, avoid stepping on noisy terrain (branches, creaky floorboards, etc), and leave minimal to no trace of your presence.
+While Hidden, you can move undetected without needing a DEX: Stealth roll unless someone is keeping watch.

 Tinkerer